 Living As Form was a landmark exhibition at ORA Gallery New York, July-August 2016.

-Over the past year the gallery has built a reputation for bringing stunning art from Aotearoa New Zealand to the attention of New York.
+As a temporary space, ORA Gallery built a reputation for bringing stunning art from Aotearoa New Zealand to the attention of New York.

 LIVING AS FORM

 This story begins in Mannahatta, home of the Lenape people.
 We thank the Lenape for this opportunity to make our work here.

 From Aotearoa and Tonga our bloodlines are connected across the Pacific to this continent and around the world with the indigenous peoples of Earth.

 Far from Aotearoa and home, an idea for a project is born and nurtured by our sisters and brothers in Mannahatta.
 We bring our work and hearts into dialogue.
 There is synthesis and tension like the endless cycles of the planet and the cosmos.
 The meeting point is a birth; it creates a dynamic that transforms into art.
 This is Living As Form.

 Visesio Siasau, Serene Hai Thang Whakatau Tay and George Nuku are deeply committed to their practice as a process of shared creation and the diffusion of ideas through form.
 Their work embodies a meaningful exploration of life, spirit, earth and the whakapapa (genealogy) that connects us and all things.